 Yeah write is not:

 - for everybody.
 And that’s okay.
 We all have personalities and working styles best taken in small doses, and ours come with a really long list of contraindications.
-Take our managing editor, especially, with food, hard liquor and big chunks of dark, cynical humor.
+Take our executive editor, especially, with food, hard liquor and big chunks of dark, cynical humor.